Abdelrahman898/Abdelrahman898.github.io/_posts/Statistical-Inference/2023-10-17-MotorTrend.md

 -   Scale-Location = plots standardized residuals vs fitted values → similar residual plot, used to detect patterns in residuals. and we don't see any patterns in the plot.

 -   Residuals vs Leverage = plots cooks distances comparison of fit at that point vs potential for influence of that point → used to detect any points that have substantial influence on the regression model.
 Our residual vs leverage plot don't contain any systematic patterns.

+# Conclusions

+-   Manual transmission better for MPG.

+-   Simple linear model with transmission type as predictor shows us that the manual transmission cars have 7.24 (+/- 3.60) MPG more in fuel efficiency than automatic cars.

+-   The predictor variables `wt`, `qsec` and `am` **best predict** mpg, explaining roughly 85% of it's variation.

+-   Multivariate regression model tells us that, while adjusting for the other predictor variables `wt` and `qsec`, manual transmission cars on average have 2.94 MPG (+/- 2.89) more in fuel efficiency than automatic cars.